zowe/docs-site/docs/getting-started/zowe-secure-setup.md

 Visit the following link to learn more about PKI in the context of the [z/OS Cryptographic Services](https://www.ibm.com/docs/en/zos/2.3.0?topic=planning-introducing-pki-services).

 ### Transport Layer Security
-[Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security) is a standard networking protocol that provides authentication, privacy and data integrity between two communicating computer applications.
+[Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security) is a networking cryptography protocol that provides authentication, privacy and data integrity between two communicating computer applications.
+TLS is a successor to Secure Socket Layer (SSL), which was deprecated in 2015.

+***Note*** Although the transition from SSL 3.0 to TLS 1.0 happened back in 1999, people still often would refer to SSL instead of to TLS, eventually voice it tas SSL/TLS.

-TLS uses a client-server handshake mechanism to establish an encrypted and secure connection and also to validate the authenticity of the communication parties.
+Most importantly, TLS defines a client-server handshake mechanism to establish an encrypted and secure connection, to ensure the authenticity of the communication parties.
+During the handshake, the parties negotiate exchange algorithm, cipher suites and exchange key material to establish a stateful encrypted connection.
+The exact steps of the TLS handshake depend on the protocol version/s supported by the client and the server.
+The current version is 1.3, while version 1.2 is still more popular and is widely supported.

+It is important to learn the TLS terminology in order to understand the handshake protocol.
+Knowing the key concepts and terms helps to properly setup the Zowe servers network security and to troubleshoot configuration issues.
+Make sure you understand at minimum the following concepts and terms:
+  - Cipher Suite
+  - Key Exchange
+  - Symmetric Encryption
+  - Asymmetric Encryption
+  - Authentication
+  - Basic vs mutually-authenticated handshake

-The following diagram illustrates how TLS works:
+The following diagram illustrates the TLS handshake steps :
 ![img.png](img.png)
 <!-- #TODO: Provide TLS diagram - either own or from a free source -->